Pretoria Entry Requirements

 Prohibited Items

-• Narcotic drugs and illegal substances - strictly prohibited with severe penalties including imprisonment
+• Narcotics and illegal drugs - zero tolerance policy with severe penalties

-• Certain weapons and ammunition - without proper permits and licenses
+• Weapons and ammunition - without proper permits

 Restricted Items

-• Animals and animal products - require veterinary health certificates and import permits.
-Strict quarantine requirements apply
+• Animals/pets - require health certificates and import permits

 Health Requirements